analytixncs/naviga-analytics-docs/docs/informer/informer-templates.md

 The above will create a function on your Context object that you can access in your Nunjucks template.
 Notice the `{{intlFormatNum(record.RepNetByDate_Total)}}`

+> NOTE: The below code is a snipper from within a Nunjucks for loop.

 ```html
 <div style="display: flex; justify-content: space-between">
     <div>{{ record.repName}}</div>